drush-ops/drush/README.txt

 SITE ALIASES
 --------
 Drush lets you run commands on a remote server, or even on a set of remote servers.
-See http://drupal.org/node/670460 for more information.
+See http://drupal.org/node/670460 and example.aliases.drushrc.php for more information.

 COMMANDS
 --------